Module Aims

 - Discuss common challenges related to the building blocks and building resilient health systems in different contexts

-- Explore examples of how population health fits within the health system building blocks
+- Explore examples of how population health fits within the health system building blocks and the intersectoral nature of health systems

 - Debate need for universal health coverage and possible funding models

-- Understand importance of health information systems and how to develop a monitoring and evaluation framework
+- Understand importance of health information systems and how to develop a monitoring and evaluation framework.

-- Describe the challenges and examples of approaches to providing health care in face of societal disruption e.g.pandemics, natural disasters, for displaced populations, changing climate, disruption to technologies
+- Describe the challenges and examples of approaches to providing health care in face of societal disruption e.g. pandemics, natural disasters, for displaced populations, changing climate, disruption to technologies

 - Explore possible research methodologies for health systems public health

-- Consider how the changing world of technology is changing health systems now and in the future
+- Consider how the changing world of technology is changing health systems now and, in the future

-- Understand the roles of systems that influence health determinants and the interaction with the health system for primary prevention of disease through intersectoral collaboration
+- Understand the roles of systems that influence health determinants and the interaction with the health system for primary prevention of disease through intersectoral collaboration.

 Pre-requisites